He korero whakarapopoto

 The New Zealand government introduced a range of measures including age restrictions on sales, higher taxes on tobacco products, restrictions on cigarette advertising and sponsorship, warnings on cigarette packets, the creation of smokefree areas, and assistance towards quitting.

 In the first decade of the 21st century consumption fell again.
 However, the decline varied in different parts of society.
-In 2012 smoking rates were highest among Māori and Polynesians, those on low incomes, those who were less-educated, and increasingly, among women.
+Smoking rates were highest among Māori and Polynesians, people on low incomes, those who were less-educated, and increasingly, among women.